By Naume Guveya

 Planting a billion hectares of trees is awesome on paper, but in reality, it’s a lot of work.

-For example, the study assumed that if we planted a million hectares of trees a year, with each hectare containing at least 50 to 100 trees, it would take between one and two thousand years to reforest between one and two billion hectares – yes, that long.
+For instance, the study assumed that if we planted a million hectares of trees a year, with each hectare containing at least 50 to 100 trees, it would take between one and two thousand years to reforest between one and two billion hectares – yes, that long.

 We’d also have to factor in the resources and time required to see the trees to maturity, which can take about 100 years or even more in tropical regions.
 Then there’s the big question of how long it will take the trees to eliminate a significant amount of carbon.